Astrak/PhylSlider.js/README.md

 <img alt="PhylSlider.js in action" src="https://github.com/Astrak/PhylSlider.js/blob/master/sample.jpg?raw=true"/>

 ## What is this ?
 Seems javascript does not have any library for this, so here it is.
-Better experience than blabla : demo at astrak.github.io/evolution
+Better experience than blabla : (see the demo)[https://astrak.github.io/evolution]

 ## Warning : big todo list > contributions welcome !
 This is a really cool interaction tool but there is a lot of work to do though : first the javascript is quite ugly since this writing this library was not my primary mean in this project, I stopped working on it as soon as it did the job.
 Moreover :